 Dennis has over 25 years of marketing management and business development experience in IT based B2B/B2C markets for international brands such as Phillips NV and OKI Data Americas.
 He has managed new product launch teams, and has led the development and planning of numerous strategic marketing initiatives for market and channel expansion in the U.S, South America, and in Europe.
 Brands such as Cedars-Sinai Medical Center, Gerresheimer AG, Canadian Pharmacists Association and the Manufacturing Alliance of Philadelphia have benefitted from Dennis’ marketing strategy and planning experience as well as his consulting background.
 Dennis volunteers his time by serving on the boards of Philly SHRM and Economic Development Corporation of Gloucester Township, NJ.
 Dennis earned his MBA from Drexel’s LeBow College of Business and holds a BBA in Marketing from The Wharton School at the University of Pennsylvania.
 He loves to ski, play tennis, and has a passion for the choral arts; as a tenor, he has performed with the Chamber Singers of the Greater South Jersey Chorus and the Philadelphia Boys Choir & Men’s Chorale.
 As Assistant Professor of Practice for the Department of Marketing and Supply Chain Management at the Fox School of Business, Dennis has been the recipient of the 2016 Crystal Apple Teaching, 2015 PMBA Professor of the Year and 2014 Teaching and Mentoring awards.

-Combining both neuroscience and behavioral approaches, her research examines how emotions influence decision making and how different strategies and ways of thinking help people manage that influence.
-Her research interests include consumer behavior, emotion regulation and decision making.
-She has published her research in peer-reviewed journals that span multiple fields, including Science, Journal of Cognitive Neuroscience and the Journal of Experimental Social Psychology.
+Combining both neuroscience and behavioral approaches, her research examines how the tension between emotions and control influences decision making and consumer behavior.
+Dr. Reeck is especially interested in clarifying how different strategies and ways of thinking help people manage emotions and improve outcomes.
+Her research interests include consumer behavior, emotion regulation, negotiations, and decision making.
+She has published her research in peer-reviewed journals that span multiple fields, including Science, Proceedings of the National Academy of Sciences, and Trends in Cognitive Sciences.

-Dr. Reeck is the 2014 recipient of the Innovation Award from the Social and Affective Neuroscience Society, in addition to numerous competitive training and travel awards.
-Her work has been featured in media outlets, such as Bloomberg Businessweek and funded by national granting agencies, including the National Science Foundation and the American Psychological Association.
+Dr. Reeck has won several awards for her research as well as her teaching.
+In addition to awards from Temple, she has also been honored by the Social and Affective Neuroscience Society and was named a Rising Star by the Association for Psychological Science.
+Her work has been featured in media outlets, such as Bloomberg Businessweek, and funded by various foundations and national granting agencies, including the National Science Foundation and the American Psychological Association.